astropy/SPISEA/README.md

 own fork of the repository, make their changes, and then submit a pull request to the "dev" branch.

-All contributions will be acknowledged in the [contributors page](https://spisea.readthedocs.io/en/dev/contributors.html#contributors).
+All contributions will be acknowledged on the [contributors page](https://spisea.readthedocs.io/en/dev/contributors.html#contributors).
 Contributors with features used in code releases will be co-authors in future SPISEA software papers.